Notogrammitis heterophylla: Identification

 Notogrammitis heterophylla is a type of comb fern and forms tufted patches.
 It is a dark to light green colour on both surfaces.
 The fronds are produced in two rows and the leaf margins are entire or they have primary and secondary lobules.
 The pinnae have approximately 7–42 pairs and the longest pinnae are from 3–60mm long and 1.5–15mm in width.

 Geographic Distribution and Habitat

 Natural Global Range

 The species can be found in New Zealand and in Tasmania and Victoria, Australia.

 New Zealand Range

 In New Zealand, the species is found in the North Island, including Northland, Auckland, Volcanic Plateau, Gisborne, Taranaki, southern North Island, in the South Island, including western Nelson, Sounds-Nelson, Marlborough, Westland, Canterbury, Otago, Southland, Fiordland, and in the costal islands including Chatham Islands, Solander Island, Stewart Island and Auckland Islands.

 Habitat Preferences

-The preferred habitat for this species is costal to subalpine environments.
+The preferred habitat for this species is coastal to subalpine environments.
 It is usually an epiphytic species; however, it can also be found on cliff faces, in the forest on boulders, and on rocks which are sheltered within talus and scree.
-The species can be found in forests of beech, kauri, podocarp and broadleaf trees, as well as in costal and subalpine shrub, and underneath mānuka and kānuka trees.
+The species can be found in forests of beech, kauri, podocarp and broadleaf trees, as well as in coastal and subalpine shrub, and underneath mānuka and kānuka trees.